Commodore GEOS Resource Centre

 I was once a GEOS power user.
 My setup had a 1541, 1581, JiffyDOS, a 1764 RAM expansion unit (expanded up to 512Kb), a 20Mb hard drive for long-term storage, and the SuperCPU from Creative Micro Designs which allowed the C64 to run at twenty times its regular speed.
 With the Perfect Print LQ system and a 24-pin printer, my documents looked so good that you could hardly tell that I was using outdated hardware.
 I kept that system running as my everyday computer until I got my first iMac at the end of 1999.

-I used to be the main GEOS contact for the Usenet newsgroup comp.sys.cbm which meant I'd get emails from around the world from users with questions.
+When I was the main GEOS contact for the Usenet newsgroup comp.sys.cbm, users from around the world would email me with questions.
 I heard from total novices looking to get started and experienced programmers trying to navigate the memory map of the GEOS Kernal.
 But after a while, the questions stopped coming.
 The world had moved on.

 With the release of the C64 Ultimate (C64U), there's been a renewed interest in GEOS.
-While there are already excellent GEOS resources online, I've decided to add my own perspective to the conversation with beginner-friendly guides and historical documentation that preserves both the software and the everyday experience.
-I was there, and I can tell you what I saw.
+There are already excellent GEOS resources online, but I wanted to create something more comprehensive.
+I'll offer guides for beginners, catalogues of software, historical documentation, and whatever else I can think of.
+I used GEOS for nearly a decade in the 1990s; I was there, and I can tell you what I saw.

-I don't use GEOS every day anymore and I've forgotten nearly everything I used to know, but I've started refamiliarizing myself with the GEOS ecosystem.
+I don't use GEOS every day anymore and I've forgotten nearly everything I used to know, but I've started easing my way back into the GEOS ecosystem.
 I'll write about everything I learn (and relearn) here.
 I guess I'm back in the answer business.

 Feel free to drop me a line if I can once again "be of help".